 Packing for Alaska can truly be a daunting experience: you want to make sure you have the right clothes for Alaska adventures without bringing your entire closet with you!
-At the same time, there are plenty of other Alaska travel essentials that can really help you along the way.
+At the same time, there are plenty of other Alaska travel essentials that can really help you along the way (including our most heavily-used item).

 To help you narrow down your Alaska packing list for summer to include just the things you really need, I’ve compiled this article from our recent travels.
 I wrote everything in a spreadsheet as I packed our bags and later crossed off the items we didn’t use so you’re getting the most distilled version of our Alaska must-haves.
 In this Alaska summer packing list I’ll also show you examples of how we used specific clothing and gear to help you plan out your own needs.